 To configure TAC correctly for use in your database, please follow the instructions below:

-1. You will need to add TAC as a health fund under Open > Billing Items > Health Funds > Add.
+1. You will need to add TAC as a health fund by navigating to Open > Billing Items > Health Funds > Add.
 Enter TAC into the Fund Name field.

-- Change the Multiple Procedure Rule to 100/75/75 in the Account Holder record before saving
+4. Change the Multiple Procedure Rule to 100/75/75 in the Account Holder record and then Save.

-- Download the VIC Workcover Certificate dated 01/07/14 through the Workcover Certificates tab of Software Updates
+2. Download the VIC WorkCover Certificate dated 01/07/14 through the WorkCover Certificates tab of Software Updates

-- In the User Preferences for the doctor, tick the Use Custom Forms Workcover Certificates tick box in the General tab, then click Save
+3. In the User Preferences for the doctor, tick the Use Custom Forms WorkCover Certificates tick box in the General tab, then click Save

 Once you have successfully configured TAC as a fund in your database and applied the TAC fee schedule to this fund, you can begin creating TAC claims for patients.
 The instructions below will walk you through how to do this: